 For most SMBs, especially those with frontline, deskless, or distributed teams, poor performance usually isn’t a motivation problem.
 It’s an operations problem.
 A shift lead misses an update, a new hire can’t find the latest process, a field employee waits on a manager for an answer, and the day slows down one avoidable interruption at a time.

 That’s why efforts to improve workplace performance often fail when leaders treat it like a coaching issue alone.
 Performance improves when people can get the right information, in the right format, at the right moment, without hunting across inboxes, chats, binders, and verbal handoffs.
-If your broader focus is mastering strategy and execution, this is the frontline version of that challenge.

 A useful way to think about it is friction versus flow.
 Friction shows up as missed updates, unclear expectations, scattered knowledge, weak onboarding, low recognition, and poor manager visibility.
 Flow happens when employees know what matters, where to find answers, how to get feedback, and what good performance looks like.
+Our blog will help you with practical ways to decrease this friction and improve performance of your team.

 Key Takeaways